Employer Deductions for Compensation

 Deduction Limits on Other Types of Compensation

 Deferred compensation is deductible only when paid, even if the business is on an accrual basis.
 Employee achievement awards, given for a length-of-service of at least 5 years or for safety achievement, are deductible as compensation, but the maximum deduction is $1600 per employee.
-There is no dollar limit on a qualified achievement award if given pursuant to a written plan that does not favor highly compensated employees in regards to either eligibility or to benefits; otherwise, it will be regarded as a nonqualified award, subject to a deductibility limit of $400 per employee.
+There is no dollar limit on a qualified achievement award if given pursuant to a written plan that does not favor highly compensated employees regarding either eligibility or benefits; otherwise, it will be regarded as a nonqualified award, subject to a deductibility limit of $400 per employee.

-Any compensation paid with property is taxed to the employee on the value of the property at the time of receipt, but the employer can only deduct its basis in the property.
+Any compensation paid with property is taxed to the employee on the property value at the time of receipt, but the employer can only deduct its basis in the property.
 So if the employer gives an employee a car worth $25,000 in which the employer had a basis of $18,000, then the employee is taxed on the $25,000, but the employer can only deduct $18,000.
 However, if there are restrictions on the property (e.g., employee stock), such as being unable to sell it, then no deduction is allowed until the property is substantially vested, meaning without restrictions.

 Compensation Deducted as Other Expenses